MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 > **ForceCommitTimeout** applies to cube processing commands and to writeback operations.

 **IdleConnectionTimeout**
+Does not apply to Power BI.
 An integer property that specifies a timeout, in seconds, for connections that are inactive.

 The default value for this property is zero (0), which indicates that idle connections will not be timed out.

 **IdleOrphanSessionTimeout**
+Does not apply to Power BI.
 An integer property that defines how long, in seconds, orphaned sessions will be retained in server memory.
 An orphaned session is one that no longer has an associated connection.
 The default is 120 seconds.

 **InstanceVisible**
+Does not apply to Power BI.
 A Boolean property that indicates whether the server instance is visible to discover instance requests from SQL Server Browser service.
 The default is True.
 If you set it to false, the instance is not visible to SQL Server Browser.

 **Language**
+Does not apply to Power BI.
 A string property that defines the language, including error messages and number formatting.
 This property overrides the CollationName property.

 The default value for this property is blank, which indicates that the CollationName property defines the language.

 **LogDir**
+Does not apply to Power BI.
 A string property that identifies the name of the directory that contains server logs.
 This property only applies when disk files are used for logging, as opposed to database tables (the default behavior).

 **MaxIdleSessionTimeout**
+Does not apply to Power BI.
 An integer property that defines the maximum idle session timeout, in seconds.
 The default is zero (0), indicating that sessions are never timed out.
 However, idle sessions will still be removed if the server is under resource constraints.

 **MinIdleSessionTimeout**
+Does not apply to Power BI.
 An integer property that defines the minimum time, in seconds, that idle sessions will timeout.
 The default is 2700 seconds.
 After this time expires, the server is permitted to end the idle session, but will only do so as memory is needed.

 **Port**
+Does not apply to Power BI.
 An integer property that defines the port number on which server will listen for client connections.
 If not set, server dynamically finds first unused port.

 The default value for this property is zero (0), which in turn defaults to port 2383.
 For more information about port configuration, see [Configure the Windows Firewall to Allow Analysis Services Access](../../analysis-services/instances/configure-the-windows-firewall-to-allow-analysis-services-access.md).